MolSSI-Education/ab-initio-md/_episodes/06-Velocity-Verlet.md

     return result

-    ```
 ''' Students will write this! '''
 def harmonic_position(om, Amp, phase, req, time):
     return  Amp * np.sin( om * time + phase ) + req

-The following code block will call the Velocity Verlet algorithm using the RHF Harmonic potential 10,000 times with a timestep of 0.1 atomic units per timestep and will compare the resulting trajectory of bond length vs time (all in atomic units) to the analytic result for the Harmonic oscillator; we will initiate the bond length as being 0.2 atomic units longer than $r_eq$ with an initial phase of $\frac{\pi}{4}$.

 ''' This will be pre-written! '''
 ### how many updates do you want to perform?